 are redirected to

-Continuous Authorization
+Continuous authorization

 When an authenticated user makes a request, ngrok will sometimes refresh a user’s data from the identity provider (email, name, etc) and re-evaluate authorization constraints.
 This refresh is executed as a back channel request to the identity provider; it is transparent to the user and they do not go through a re-authentication flow.
 The following circumstances trigger refresh and authorization re-evaluation:- On a periodic interval defined by the

-parameter. - If you update the OIDC configuration of the endpoint by restarting your agent with a new configuration.
+userinfo_refresh_intervalparameter. - If you update the OIDC configuration of the endpoint by restarting your agent with a new configuration.

 - If you update the OIDC configuration of the endpoint.